Promwad’s formula of success: interview with Roman Pakholkov

 And here is the update of Roman’s story:

 Today Promwad is the largest independent electronics design house in Eastern Europe, with offices in the US and the European Union.
 The company helps its customers to grow their business with the design and manufacturing of new products for the world electronics market.

 Promwad engineering team has about a hundred of hardware and software engineers, industrial and mechanical designers, technologists and manufacturing experts.

 Roman Pakholkov has become not only the founder and CEO of Promwad but also the driver of innovations in the company and in the electronics industry in general.
 He continued his business education at the Stockholm School of Economics (SSE).
-And, when the production volumes of devices created by the Promwad engineers for their clients worldwide reached several million units, Roman went even further and created a community named Hardware Ecosystem to foster collaboration among all the industry players to implement a successful hardware development strategy.
+And, when the production volumes of devices created by the Promwad engineers for their clients worldwide reached several million units, Roman went even further and created a community to foster collaboration among all the industry players to implement a successful hardware development strategy.

 So the story to be continued… We will keep you updated.